GiuliaLavizzari/ML4thesis/README.md

 where:
 sumWBSM = sum of the weights of all the BSM=SM+EFT events
 sumWBSM* = sum of the weights of the BSM=SM+EFT events whose loss exceeds a chosen threshold value (cut)

+The roc curve is given by the plot of the BSM efficiency versus SM efficiency; the AUC value is also computed.